-Annually, approximately 11,000 patients are transported from the University of Kentucky to an outside destination by ambulance.
-The transport destinations range from patients' homes to other hospitals for long-term care and from local transports to transports in contiguous states.
-Recent assessments have made it clear that many of these patients, approximately 200 per month, could be serviced by a qualified NEMT service provider instead of an ambulance service.
+As of September 30, 2024, UK Healthcare has spent approximately \$100,000 per month on patient transportation during FY24.
+Annually, around 11,000 patients are transported from our hospitals and ambulatory locations to outside destinations via ambulance.
+The transport destinations range from patients' homes to other hospitals for long-term care and from local transport to transport in contiguous states.
+Recent assessments have revealed that approximately 200 patients per month could be served by a qualified NEMT service provider rather than an ambulance, as they do not meet the medical-necessity criteria for ambulance transportation.